You’ve been with us for about four months now. What first attracted you to Fíonta?

 I was part of the management team at the American Association for the Advancement of Science (AAAS) within the Science & Technology Policy Fellowships (STPF) program.
 In 2012, I started as an intern and was quickly promoted to a full-time staff member and then to a Team Lead/Business Analyst within STPF.
 I transformed the program’s operations from siloed spreadsheets living on desktops to connected systems supporting a network of fellows, staff, federal agencies, partner societies, and prospective applicants.
 My work to improve information management within STPF resulted in more efficient internal processes, the retainment of mission-critical institutional knowledge, and labor savings of thousands of hours each year.

-What’s a typical day in the Salesforce office look like?
+What does a typical day in the Salesforce office look like?

 Each day is different in some respects.
-The projects I work on, the tasks I do, the meetings I’m in, vary.
+The projects I work on, the tasks I do, and the meetings I’m in vary.
 I may be data mapping or fleshing out requirements for a new project, building processes and flows in Salesforce or 3rd party tools, responding to client tickets, mapping business processes, brainstorming solutions/architecture, integrating 3rd party apps, participating in client check-in/sprint review meetings, and more.

-Tell me about a project that you’ve been a part of here at Fíonta that has been particularly meaningful to you?
+Tell me about a project that you’ve been a part of here at Fíonta that has been particularly meaningful to you.
 Why?